sawansinghmahara/sawansinghmahara.github.io/pages/about.md

 layout: page
 title: About me
 ---
 # Who am I?
+What is this website?
 I am a currently a Master's researcher at the Indian Institute of Technology - Dharwad.
 I did my Bachelor's in Engineering at PESIT Bangalore South Campus, in Electronics and Communication Engineering.
 I currently am researching the field of Distributed Machine Learning, which looks into machine learning across a network of devices!

-I have been in Bangalore for around 24 of my life and currently am in Dharwad, completing my Master's Degree.
+I have am interested in many disciplines of the likes of reinforcement learning, deep learning, natural language processing, computer vision, and more.
+As these are ever evolving fields, there is always something new to learn about learning to learn!

+The objective of this website is to showcase a bit more about the various things I am interested in and how that changes and evolves over time.
+It also serves as a pubic notebook of sorts from where I can refer to some information that I deem useful.

 # Some Things About Me
 <strong>_A well defined problem is half solved._</strong> Defining a problem clearly has lead to solutions being apparent, or it has made the task of breaking it down into easier chunks, straightforward.
 This kind of an approach to solve problems is all thanks to my exposure to mathematics.
 In essence if I encounter a problem, I try and reformulate what is happening again and again, until it is as clear as it can be!
 I enjoy a fair amount of mathematical rigour in work, as that gives proper insights into them!